-So this is how things are for every redeemed person: In the moment of regeneration they are made one with the Son in His own moral status as the Righteous One, His own personal status as Beloved Son and Heir and His own vocational status as Priest, Prophet and King.
-And each one has been given that amazing moral status in Him so that they may freely fulfill their personal and vocational status, by a Spirit-given participation in His, own, ongoing action of righteousness: that is, His own joyous communion with His Father and His love for every other person.
+So this is how things are within the new covenant for every redeemed person: In the moment of regeneration they are made one with the Son in His own moral status as the Righteous One, His own personal status as Beloved Son and Heir and His own vocational status as Priest, Prophet and King.
+And each one has been given that amazing moral status in Him, so that they may freely fulfill their personal and vocational status.
+And this, by a Spirit-given participation in His, own, ongoing action of righteousness: that is, His own joyous communion with His Father and His love for every other person.

-Yes, exalting in their freely given, amazing status of absolute righteousness in Christ, the redeemed are free to press on-in joyous humility-to fulfill the righteousness of their holy calling in Him!
-This is the all-surpassing glory of the new covenant compared to the old-at last bringing those created as the image of God into a fulfillment of their high and noble human calling.
-Just now this is only a foretaste of what will be-but a glorious one nonetheless!
+Yes, exalting in their freely given, amazing status of absolute righteousness in Christ, the redeemed are free to press on (in joyous humility) to fulfill the righteousness of their holy calling in Him!
+This is the all-surpassing glory of the new covenant compared to the old: at last, bringing those created as the image of God into a fulfillment of their high and noble human calling.
+Just now (before His Appearing), this is only a foretaste of what will be-but a glorious one nonetheless!